borkenware/spoonfeed/USAGE.md

 ```
 spoonfeed bundle
 ```

-The outputs will be in the `build` directory (unless overridden in the config) and will contain at least:
+The outputs will be in the `build` directory (unless overridden in the config).
+Once that's done, you have 2 methods of putting your docs online, depending on how you configured Spoonfeed:
- - A `dist` folder with all the bundled assets
- - An `index.html` file that should be served to clients

-### Server-side pre-rendering
-You can also make SpoonFeed output a small node server to have server-side pre-rendering.
-This means when accessing your documentation pages, people will receive a fully-rendered webpage.
-This will help making the webpage to show faster on users with slower computers or networks, but will also help enhance your SEO score.

-The generated node server has no dependency and only runs uses standard NodeJS lib, so you can just start it as soon as it's generated without having to worry about dependencies.
-The server should be safe to expose to the public even without a reverse proxy, as we add important security headers and let you configure SSL for HTTPS support.

-Once the app has been bundled, you can simply start the server by doing `node build/index.js`.
+#### Without server-side pre-rendering
+You simply need to serve all the contents of the build folder.
+Just set your web server document root to that and fire it up.
+We recommend setting a really high cache lifetime for everything served from `/dist/`.

+#### With server-side pre-rendering
+If you enabled server-side pre-rendering, then Spoonfeed did output a functional Node application in the `build` folder.
+The node application is ready for production usage and contains the necessary security features for such use.

+First, you need to install dependencies by running `pnpm i` (or the install command of your preferred package manager) in the build folder.

+Then, you can fire up the server simply by running `node server.js`.
+By default, it'll listen to `0.0.0.0:80` (or `0.0.0.0:443` if SSL is enabled), but this can be changed using the following environment vars:
+ - `SPOONFEED_BIND_ADDR`: Controls the interface Spoonfeed listens to.
+ - `SPOONFEED_BIND_PORT`: Controls the port Spoonfeed listens to.

+If HTTPS upgrades are enabled, a plain HTTP server will be listen to `<SPOONFEED_BIND_ADDR>:80` and redirect incoming requests to the HTTPS server.
+This cannot be changed.